Great Southern Touring Route

 Wildlife watchers, keep your binoculars poised for whales, wombats, koalas and kangaroos along the way.
 Adventure seekers, pack your climbing shoes.

 Ease into your road trip with the leisurely drive from Melbourne to Torquay, just over an hour's drive.
 Home to some of Australia's best-known surf beaches, Torquay marks the official beginning of the Great Ocean Road.
 Dose up on surf culture at the Australian National Surfing Museum before visiting Bells Beach, host of the annual Rip Curl Pro.

-Magnificent coastal views will dominate the next 30 kilometres as you drive to beach town Lorne, the perfect spot for lunch – fish and chips on the beach is a must.
+Magnificent coastal views dominate the next 30 kilometres as you drive to the beach town of Lorne, a perfect spot for fish and chips by the beach at lunch.

 As you make your way to Apollo Bay, you'll travel up along cliff-tops offering incredible views and alongside wild beaches – take time to stop at the lookouts for photos, or beachside for a stroll.

-From coastal town Apollo Bay, follow the Great Ocean Road into the lush Otway National Park, and turn off to the Cape Otway light station (about a 50-minute drive).
-Take a tour of the oldest surviving lighthouse in mainland Australia, climbing to the top to see where the Bass Strait meets the Southern Ocean.
+From Apollo Bay, follow the Great Ocean Road into the lush Otway National Park, and turn off to the Cape Otway light station (about a 50-minute drive).
+Take a tour of the oldest surviving lighthouse in mainland Australia.
+Climb to the top to see where the Bass Strait meets the Southern Ocean.